falheisen/car_rent/README.md

 - operator
 - os

 All of these modules are built-in.
-All the environment installed packages nevertheless can be found in requirements in the pip_freeze.txt file.